 Q. How to I submit an entry?

 A. You do it all online.
 But first, have all your required information ready to enter.
 This means All of the details for each category you wish to enter.
-Some categories require you to submit Timecode locations in the film to highlight a performer's nomination.
+Some categories require you to submit Time locations within the film to highlight a performer's nomination.
 Entries must be made only by persons authorised to submit on behalf of the copyright holder of the production.

 Q. I'm having trouble with the entry form online, is there a problem?